 Zofran: Birth Defects and Injuries

-If you know someone was prescribed Zofran for morning sickness or birth defects after taking Zofran, then you may be entitled to compensation.
+If you were prescribed Zofran for morning sickness or your child has birth defects after taking Zofran, then you may be entitled to compensation.

 Actos: Bladder Cancer

-If you or a loved one has been diagnosed with bladder cancer after taking the prescription drug Actos, then you may be entitled to compensation.
+If you or a loved one has been diagnosed with bladder cancer after taking Actos, then you may be entitled to compensation.

 Helping Victims File Lipitor Lawsuits